“But what about you?” he asked. “Who do you say I am?”Matthew 16:15-18 NIV

 Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.
 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.

 In this passage Jesus asked his disciples who they thought he was.
-Peter responds with “You are the Christ, the Son of God”.
+Peter responded with “You are the Christ, the Son of the living God“.
 To which Jesus responded that God had revealed that to him, and that upon that rock he would build his church.
 Many believe this ‘rock’ that the church is built on was Peter.
-But most of the rest of us believe that the rock was the truth that God had revealed to Peter concerning Jesus identity; that the church is built on.
+But most of the rest of us believe that the rock was the truth that God had revealed to Peter concerning Jesus’ identity; that he is the Messiah.

 So you might think of the church as an assembly of those that God has called out of this world; an assembly that is under the authority of Jesus.
 The church, contrary to some, is not a building; it is not an activity we engage in on Sunday morning; and it is not a social gathering.
 The church is people; people who have been called out of this world by God, and who have responded to that call.
 Sometimes it refers to the called out believers in a specific location.
 But other times it refers to the called out believers across the world.
 But always it refers to called out believers.

 The above described the ‘who’ of the church, which is part of the ‘what’ question.
 But ‘why’ is also a very important part of ‘what’ the church is.
 Why is it that we are called out of the world and into assembly together?
 For too many people in the church, or hanging around the church, the answer is either a blank look, or something like “to worship God”.
 Now I find it hard to believe that God had no purpose in ‘calling’ us out.
 Nor do I really believe he takes great delight in us assembling together on Sunday to sing a few songs and listen to a sermon; as inspiring as either might be.